BurendoUK/burendo-handbook-public/docs/autogenerated-menu/Our Practices/Engineering/engineering-practice.md

 ---
 # The Engineering Practice

-This section contains all the details on the Engineering Community of Practice(CoP), links to the tools, ways or working and processes we have created or we use.
+This section contains all the details on the Engineering Practice, links to the tools, ways of working and processes we have created and actively consume/use.

 ## Practice Details

 ### Who we are

-We are a community of Burendoers with a common interest in engineering; whether through practical application, theory, or an interest in how engineering works with other practices within the business.
+We are Burendoers with a common interest in engineering; whether through practical application, theory, or an interest in how engineering works with other practices within the business.

 ### Practice Goals